JetBrains/guide/site/java/tutorials/working-with-gradle/syncing-and-reloading/index.md

 ![Reload all projects](./reload-all-projects.png)

-Sometimes it's useful to do a reload followed by a [full rebuild](https://www.jetbrains.com/help/idea/compiling-applications.html?keymap=primary_windows#rebuild_project), by going to the **Build** menu and selecting **Rebuild Project**.
+Sometimes it's useful to do a reload followed by a [full rebuild](https://www.jetbrains.com/help/idea/compiling-applications.html?keymap=primary_windows#rebuild_project), by going to **Build | Rebuild Project**.
 This is a good way to make sure the whole project is fully synced and building correctly.

 Next, let's look at some more useful Gradle settings in IntelliJ IDEA.